 If you hang the tire vertically, you can simply wrap the strap around the tire just like you did with the tree limb.

-To connect the strap to the bolts, simple pass the looped end of the strap through the center of the bolt (like threading the head of a needle).
+To connect the strap to the bolts, simply pass the looped end of the strap through the center of the bolt (like threading the head of a needle).
 Then, pass the other end of the strap through the looped end and pull the strap tight.
+You can watch the video below to see how that’s done.

 If you’re really a detail-oriented person, you can even fold the webbing in half in the loop so that it lays neatly around the ring of the bolt. 🙂